uc-r/uc-r.github.io/characters/string_manipulation_baseR.md

 permalink: /string_manipulation_baseR/
 ---

-Basic string manipulation typically inludes case conversion, simple character and substring replacement, adding/removing whitespace, and performing set operations to compare similarities and differences between two character vectors.
-These operations can all be performed with base R functions; however, some operations (or at least their syntax) are simplified with the `stringr` package which we will discuss in the next section.
-This section illustrates the base R string manipulation capabilities.
+Basic string manipulation typically inludes case conversion, simple character, abbreviating, substring replacement, adding/removing whitespace, and performing set operations to compare similarities and differences between two character vectors.
+These operations can all be performed with base R functions; however, some operations (or at least their syntax) are greatly simplified with the `stringr` package.
+This section illustrates base R string manipulation for [case conversion](#h1), [simple character](#h2), [abbreviating](#h3), and [substring replacement](#h4).
+Many of the other fundamental string manipulation tasks will be covered in the [String manipulation with stringr]() and [Set operatons for character strings]() tutorials.

 <br>

-## Case conversion
+## Case conversion {#h1}
 To convert all upper case characters to lower case use `tolower()`:

 ```r